DS-100/fa23/gradproject-testing.md

 You can access all the data within the `Topic 3/Dataset A` through the `Topic 3/Dataset C`  directory on Google Drive.

-#### Dataset A: Fitness Recommendation
+#### Dataset A: Fitness Recommendations
 {:.no_toc}

-- `fitness_recommendation.txt` contains a link to access the fitness data from sequential sensors for various workouts. ([documentation](https://sites.google.com/eng.ucsd.edu/fitrec-project/home))
+These datasets consist of user sports records collected from Endomondo.
+They include a rich variety of sequential sensor data, such as metrics like heart rate, speed, GPS coordinates.
+Additionally, the datasets contain information about the type of sport, user gender, and weather conditions, which encompass temperature and humidity.

+- Relevant data can be found in `Topic 3/Dataset A` on the Google Drive.
+You may also visit the [main page](https://sites.google.com/eng.ucsd.edu/fitrec-project/home) for documentation and links to download the dataset.

-#### Dataset B: Amazon Recommendation
+#### Dataset B: Amazon Recommendations
 {:.no_toc}

-- `amazon_reviews.txt` contains a link to access the data on a subset of Amazon product reviews.
-The report includes metadata such as ratings and text on the reviews and general information about the product. ([documentation](https://nijianmo.github.io/amazon/index.html))
+These datasets comprise Amazon reviews, which encompass ratings, textual content, and helpfulness votes for a wide variety of Amazon categories, such as fashion, electronics, and pet supplies.
+They also contain product metadata, including descriptions, category information, price, brand, and image features.

+- Instructions on how to access the data is located in `Topic 3/Dataset B` on the Google Drive.
+You may also directly visit the [main page](https://nijianmo.github.io/amazon/index.html), which includes general information about the dataset, such as metadata and categories, as well as the dataset request process.

 #### Dataset C: Application Usage Recommendation
 {:.no_toc}

+The frappe dataset contains a context-aware app usage log consisting of 96,203 entries by 957 users for 4,082 apps used in various contexts.
+These contexts include factors such as time of day, country, number of downloads, and cost.

 - `frappe.csv` and `meta.csv` contain data on mobile app usage for users in various contexts.
-For general information about the dataset, please refer to `frappe_README.txt`.
+For general information about the dataset, please refer to `frappe_README.txt` and `stats.ipynb`.

 ## Group Formation + Research Proposal